 What is sustainable development?
-One of the most useful -- and simplest -- comes from the UN World Commission on Environment and Development: “Sustainable development meets the needs of the present without compromising the ability of future generations to meet their own needs.”
+One of the most useful -- and simplest sustainability definitions -- comes from the UN World Commission on Environment and Development: “Sustainable development meets the needs of the present without compromising the ability of future generations to meet their own needs.”

-- The world’s population is growing…...exponentially
+- The world’s population is growing…exponentially.

 - There is a finite supply of non-renewable natural resources available.